destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 --------------------

 **Advice #6:** Don't wait for writing programs until you are said so.
 Without a homework or project you should start creating something.
 With a language you already know or with a language you always wanted to learn, start writing little programs.
 No matter what they do or, how well you know programming.
 When you start writing software, you start learning.
-Every software you write will be better than previous one.
+Every software you write will be better than the previous one.

 Don't wait until somebody teaches you Java, Python or Javascript.
 As a matter of fact no body could really teach you anything.
 You have to learn them yourself.
 You just need to find correct places on the internet.
 For this purpose, Google is your friend.

 --------------------

-**Advice #7 The Last:**  You may not want to write code in the future, you may prefer being a project manager or a department head.
-Even in those cases you need to know how to program, how to code and how to create software.
-Otherwise you will be fooled by developers/testers or you won't be able to fully understand what is really going on and what is the project's real state/risks.
-So don't underestimate programming skills and don't ever think they are for geeks and you will never gonna need them.

-On the other hand if you already think you won't be working on a business related to software then just give up your department right now and pick another one.

 Happy coding guys...